jjy1031/jjy1031.github.io/README.md

 git clone https://github.com/ZimmermanGroup/pyGSM
 pip install -e .
 ```
-By executing `gsm` in terminal, you can verify that the program has been successfully downloaded.
+By executing `gsm` in terminal, you can verify that the program has been successfully installed.

 ### Install Orca

 You can install ORCA [here](https://orcaforum.kofo.mpg.de/app.php/portal).
-To extract a tar.xz file, you can use the following command.
+This extracts a tar.xz file.

 ```python
 tar -xf orca.tar.xz